 Equity Task ForcE

 The San Mateo-Foster City School District Board of Trustees is committed to equity and ensuring that all students in our District succeed.
-As you may know, they adopted the National Equity Project's Equity Definition and have established an Equity Task Force for which over 60 applications were received.
-Applications represent student, classified staff, certificated staff, and community members.
+The District adopted the National Equity Project's Equity Definition and established an Equity Task Force.

 Equity Task Force Members:

-Students - Nailah Blake, Carolyn Mish & Geneva Williams
+Students - Nailah Blake, Carolyn Mish and Geneva Williams

-Community Members - Francisco Guzman, Rosie Rivera & Colleen Sullivan
+Community Members - Colleen Sullivan and [open position]

-Certificated Staff - Laura Evans & Sue Wright
+Certificated Staff - Sue Wright and [open position]